 Working as a surf photographer and creating surfboard art at the local shaping bay, Zee developed an undeniable urge to recreate the ocean's character with resin.
 Being the first person on the island to try resin art and having a lack of resources turned the beginning of her artistic journey into one big challenge, constantly testing her passion in every step of the process.

 She has refined her own techniques to create glass-like layered paintings with depth and light-reflecting details that change with each movement of the observer.
 Merging aerial perspectives with a vision of the ocean surface from below, she aims to capture the light as it attenuates beneath the waves, providing you with an alternative perspective of mother nature's textures.

-Her artwork has found homes in nearly twenty different countries worldwide.
-A journey that recently went full circle in July 2019, when her work featured in a one-of-a-kind surfboard collaboration with award-winning shaper and her big inspiration, Matt Parker of Album Surfboards in California.
+Her artwork has found homes in twenty different countries worldwide since.
+A journey that went full circle in July 2019, when her work featured in a one-of-a-kind surfboard collaboration with award-winning shaper and her big inspiration, Matt Parker of Album Surfboards in California.

 Now as a full-time artist residing in Cornwall, Zee continues to tell a story of defiance.
 Going against the grain to discover her own fluid movement, influenced by her natural surroundings.